 - Check with your pharmacist if your tablets are different to what you expect.

 How to take metoprolol

-- If you are prescribed the controlled release tablet (usually has CR after the name):
+- Controlled release tablets (usually has CR or ‘slow’ in the tablet name):

-- swallow the tablets whole, with a glass of water – do not crush or chew them.
+- Swallow the tablets whole, with a glass of water – don't crush or chew them.

 - You can take metoprolol with or without food.

-- Do not stop taking metoprolol suddenly; speak to your doctor or nurse before stopping.
+- Don't stop taking metoprolol suddenly; talk to your doctor or nurse before stopping.

-Like all medicines, metoprolol can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, metoprolol can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|